IIIF/cookbook-recipes/recipe/0318-navPlace-navDate/index.md

 ### Use Case

 You have one or more IIIF resources that have a date and a location associated with each, and you would like to provide these to a client for use in the user interface.
 For instance, you may wish the client to provide a visualization in a timeline with an associated map, or to provide the capability to filter the set based on a date range or a bounding box on a map.
 The data required to meet this use case can be provided by the use of both the `navDate` and `navPlace` properties on the IIIF resources.

-A IIIF Collection can be used to aggregate Manifests for use by a client.
-For instance, objects related to an exhibition might be collected into a Collection or Collection hierarchy, and a reference to this Collection may be passed to client software.

 ### Implementation Notes